 There is never a lack of intrigue or interest in London as a destination which is makes it one of the most touristic cities in the world.
 The Royal intrigue is one of its main draws, as thousands of tourists descend on Buckingham Palace to get a brush with the British monarchy.

-London is also revered for its neighborhoods and famous markets, like the Borough Market, operating since the 13th century, and the Camden Market, with small vendor stalls selling food and local goods.
+Speaking of neighborhoods, London is revered for its diverse districts and famous markets, like the Borough Market, operating since the 13th century, and the Camden Market, with small stalls selling food and local goods.

 4. Bangkok, Thailand

 The bustling city of Bangkok, Thailand, is one of the top tourist cities in the world, with nearly 26 million visitors a year.
 The city is usually the first stopping point for anyone touring through Thailand.

 Bangkok has an exciting mix of packed subways; huge skyscrapers; temples; historic architecture; lavish gardens; palaces like the Grand Palace; and almost nightly sporting events, like kickboxing, that draw thousands of fans.

 Spend time on the beaches near Bangkok for a mix of the city scene and a tropical ocean escape.

 Bangkok has a lively atmosphere, even during the daylight hours.
 Travelers on a budget can find cheap entertainment, shopping bargains, and low-cost accommodations, especially in the area of Khao San Road.

 Travelers with unlimited budgets can find everything on the opposite end of the spectrum, from luxury hotels to extravagant shopping at high-end stores at the Siam Paragon Mall.

 The city is also popular for more traditional experiences, like the floating markets and Thai massage parlors where you can get an hour of relaxation for less than $10 dollars.